 Behind the Mask: The Rise of Leslie Vernon

-It’s a little more advanced than Scream in terms of explicit references and anecdotes, but I still think this one will really work for a lot of people.
+It’s a little more advanced than Scream in terms of explicit references and anecdotes, but I still think this one will work for a lot of people.
 It takes those clichés and tropes and dials the meta commentary up to 11.
-More than that, even aside from all of the horror references that define it, it’s a great mockumentary about a guy who will do anything to achieve his dream.
-His dream happens to be to murder a bunch of teenagers, and there’s such a great third act shift when the stakes of that become clear.
+More than that, even aside from all of the horror references that define it, this flick is a great mockumentary about a guy who will do anything to achieve his dream.
+His dream happens to be to murder a bunch of teenagers, and there’s a great third act shift when that objective becomes clear.

 The Cabin in the Woods